 4. A teaching certificate (for all school-related programs, except school psychology and health education).

-5. – approved by Grad Committee spring 2019An official report of scores on the Graduate Record Examination or the Miller Analogies Test, except C.G.S. candidates.
+5. An official report of scores on the Graduate Record Examination or the Miller Analogies Test, except C.G.S. candidates.
 The MAT applicant has a different admissions test that varies by program.
-The applicant should check with the appropriate department or the associate dean’s office.
-The admissions test for MAT applicants varies by program.
-The applicant should visit the appropriate department to get additional test information.
+The applicant should check with the appropriate department or the associate dean’s office. – approved by Grad Committee spring 2019

 6. Three Candidate Reference Forms accompanied by three letters of recommendation.

 7. A Professional Goals Essay.